arox7/event_betting/market_making_bot/README.md

 # Kalshi Market Making Bot

-A dual-sided mock market maker for Kalshi prediction markets.
-The bot listens to Kalshi WebSocket streams, maintains passive bids on both YES and NO legs simultaneously, and posts maker-only exit asks after fills.
-It prints every intended action (quotes, reprices, exits, reduce-only suggestions) so you can validate the strategy before wiring real order placement.
+A unified market maker for Kalshi prediction markets.
+The bot listens to Kalshi WebSocket streams and continuously bids both YES and NO sides for spread harvesting, letting Kalshi handle the inventory conversion.
+It prints every intended action (quotes, reprices) so you can validate the strategy before wiring real order placement.

 ## Features

 ### 🧠 Strategy Logic
-- **Dual passive bids**: Posts bid-YES and bid-NO together while respecting `bid_yes + bid_no ≤ 100 - cushion` to avoid guaranteed losses.
-- **Post-only exits**: After a fill, rests a post-only ask on the filled leg to farm the spread (default `take_profit_ticks` over the entry).
-- **Inventory-aware**: Positions are sourced directly from the Kalshi `market_positions` WebSocket; exits cancel automatically when inventory goes flat.
-- **Reduce-only prompts**: When inventory hits caps, prints guidance to send reduce-only IOC orders (real order wiring omitted).
+- **Always Bid Both Sides**: TouchMaker continuously bids both YES and NO as long as inventory caps allow
+- **Net Position Logic**: Positive inventory = long YES, negative inventory = long NO
+- **Inventory Caps**: Cap of 100 means range [-100, +100] - stops bidding YES at +100, stops bidding NO at -100
+- **Kalshi Handles Conversion**: Bidding YES when we have NO inventory effectively exits our NO position (and vice versa)
+- **Queue-Aware Pricing**: Adjusts pricing based on queue depth (thin = improve, thick = widen)
+- **Spread Harvesting**: Captures spreads on both sides while managing inventory risk
+- **No Complex State Machine**: Simple logic - bid both sides until caps reached

 ### 📊 Real-time Market Data
 - **Orderbook Updates**: Live ladder maintained via `OrderBookTracker` with best N levels printed on every snapshot/delta.